BlankWriterB/Lagos-Air-Quality-Prediction/README.md

 <br>• Mean Absolute Error
 <br>• R2 Score
 <br>• RMSE
-Note: The WHO air quality guidelines for PM 2.5 levels is 15 µg/m³
+<br>Note: The WHO air quality guidelines for PM 2.5 levels is 15 µg/m³

 <br>Risks and Limitations <br>
 Sensor location: Data will be limited to specific locations in Lagos